 2015 successfully saw ECHO achieve finals for three of our six senior teams and both the recently promoted Under 12’s and new Under 14’s teams.

 In 2016 the Women’s Unit, in particular, went from strength to strength.
 Following ECHO’s first ever Summer Season Premiership, resulting from ECHO Women taking out first and second and then going on to play each other in the Grand Final.
 We added a 3rd Women’s teams – an Under 18 Development side.
 We also shifted our 4th Men’s team into the 35+ Masters competition.
-A young Under 14’s teams has also moved into the Pennant competition.
+A young Under 14’s teams have also moved into the Pennant competition.
 Six of our nine teams went on to play finals, the highlight being our Women’s Firsts team, who went on to win the Club’s sixth Premiership, beating Yarra Valley 4-1.

 If you want to be part of a Club that is more than just playing sport, but is still pushing to improve, grow and succeed – both on an off the pitch – then join us and register your interest at New Players.